 1. Inertia gets the better of us

-It's January.
-New year - new life, and after the rich Christmas dinners, we're fired up about getting into more virtuous health habits.
-We make a resolution to introduce a regular run or workout into our schedule, or to make healthier choices on what we're eating.
-Or we aim bigger, and promise ourselves that this is the year when we'll quit that job we don't love anymore.
+We can make empty promises to ourselves all the time.
+Particularly when a new year rolls around, many of us will make a resolution to introduce a regular run or workout into our schedule or to make healthier choices on what we're eating.
+Or, we aim bigger and promise ourselves that this is the year when we'll quit that job we don't love anymore.
 Take a sabbatical.
 Or move to a foreign country.

 2. We're doubting